Republic of the Philippines - Stamps & Postal History

 Litho Offset.
 Amstar Company, Inc. Perf.
 14

-Design Coordinators: Dr. Ngo Tiong Tak, Agnes Shari Aliman, Marilou Achacoso
+Design Coordinator: Dr. Ngo Tiong Tak, Agnes Shari Aliman, Marilou Achacoso

-Layout Artists: Jesus Alfredo D. delos Santos, Richard Allen M. Baron
+Layout Artist: Jesus Alfredo D. delos Santos, Richard Allen M. Baron

 First Day Covers: Manila